-- Short-term "developmental" counseling of students with educational or personal problems. - Interpreting test results to students, parents, and teachers. - Registration and orientation of new students. - Conducting guidance lessons to classes of students. - Scheduling - Career Objectives and Pathways
+- Short-term "developmental" counseling of students with educational or personal problems. - Interpreting test results to students, parents, and teachers. - Registration and orientation of new students. - Conducting guidance lessons to classes of students. - Scheduling - Assisting Students in the Development Career Objectives and Educating Students on Career Pathways